iVis-at-Bilkent/chise.js/README.md

         networkContainerSelector: '#sbgn-network-container',
         // Whether the actions are undoable, requires cytoscape-undo-redo extension
         undoable: true,
         // Whether to have undoable drag feature in undo/redo extension.
-This options will be passed to undo/redo extension
+This option will be passed to undo/redo extension.
         undoableDrag: true
       };
 ```